Wet and Dry Rot:

 Wet and dry rot both undermine the integrity of the wood that they feed on; both are types of fungi.
 In many cases the structure of the wood is affected to such a degree, that it can cause major structural problems to the areas affected, all evidence of the infection must be removed, In order to stop the spread.

 Dry rot needs only a small amount of moisture to start, usually in poorly ventilated areas of the property.
 Wet rot needs a constant damp environment to flourish.
-To remedy the problem a detailed survey must be carried out, to determine the causes, penetrating damp, poor ventilation and condensation can be responsible for its existence.
+To remedy the problem a detailed survey must be carried out, to determine the causes, penetrating dampness, poor ventilation and condensation can be responsible for its existence.

 Removal of all infected timber is essential, a chemical spray is applied, and brickwork that has become affected must be drilled and injected.